jacobjpelletier/the-definitive-node-ts-postgres-starter/README.md

-# NODE-TS-POSTGRES DOCKER PROJECT
+# NODE-TS-POSTGRES DOCKER STARTER
-## by Jacob Pelletier
+by Jacob Pelletier

-# What this Repo Contains
+# What this Repo Contains:
-## A basic template for a node-ts-postgres project with docker and an exhaustive README explanation for each decision
+## A basic template for a node-ts-postgres project with docker and an exhaustive README explanation for each decision made
 ### Adapted from https://github.com/dmngu9/node-ts-postgres to serve as project starter for Udacity Full Stack JS project https://github.com/udacity/nd0067-c2-creating-an-api-with-postgresql-and-express-project-starter

 # Setup